 If the current happens to be strong, a rubber ring attached to a rope can be hoisted out into the water to assist those trying to climb out.

-WHERE IS SECRET BEACH NUSA CENINGAN
+WHERE IS SECRET BEACH

-It’s a short 5-minute drive from Blue Lagoon and to access the beach you will have to park in the parking lot at the front of Villa Trevally, walk down the driveway and through the restaurant on to the shoreline.
+It’s a short 5-minute drive from Blue Lagoon and to access the beach you will have to park in the parking lot at the front of Villa Trevally, walk down the driveway, and through the restaurant onto the shoreline.

-WHAT TO EXPECT AT SECRET BEACH NUSA CENINGAN
+WHAT TO EXPECT AT SECRET BEACH

-Secret Beach Nusa Islands Bali
+Exploring Secret Beach

 WHERE TO STAY ON NUSA CENINGAN

-Nusa Ceningan has dozens of accommodations to choose from so I have narrowed it down to a few of the best places to stay to suit the needs of budget backpackers, luxury travelers and everyone in between.
+Nusa Ceningan has dozens of accommodations to choose from so I have narrowed it down to a few of the best places to stay to suit the needs of budget backpackers, luxury travelers, and everyone in between.

 See the list of accommodations below that I personally recommend: